 - Keep in mind: Sapphire does not offer complimentary Express Pass access.

 - Theming: the South Seas.
 It has a tropical, festive feel to it, with a mix of relaxation and excitement.
 If you are someone who really enjoys immersive theming, you should be pleased with Royal Pacific.
-(And the hotel recently updated its rooms, which you can check out here.)

 - Number of rooms: 1,000 – tied for the third-largest of the eight on-site hotels.